menu

 Occupations and Workforce

-Welcome is a blue-collar town, with 41.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Welcome, you'll notice that it is more blue-collar than most other communities in America.
+41.91% of Welcome’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Welcome is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Welcome who work in office and administrative support (10.96%), sales jobs (8.54%), and healthcare (8.47%).

 Also of interest is that Welcome has more people living here who work in computers and math than 95% of the places in the US.